aravindchary156/nlb-aws/README.md

   - VPC, subnets, security groups
   - Target Groups and NLB
   - IAM roles (if using CloudFormation/Terraform)
-- Install one of the IaC tools below (optional):
+- Installed one of the IaC tools below (optional):
   - AWS CloudFormation
   - Terraform